arendjr/phebe/phebe/src/content/blog/post-architecture-premature-abstraction-is-the-root-of-all-evil.md

 _because_ I had been taught C++ in my first year of university.
-Back then object-oriented was all the rage, Java was just released (but it was _slow_, best not to go there!) and C++ was the obvious improvement over the primitive language called C. The point is, if you started writing a new program, you would be _insane_ not to do so using the latest object-oriented insights.
+Back then object-oriented was all the rage, Java was just released (but it was _slow_, best not to go there!) and C++ was the obvious improvement over the primitive language called C, which can only do procedural programming.
+The point is, if you started writing a new program, you would be _insane_ not to do so using the latest object-oriented insights.

 I remember having a discussion on this very topic with my uncle about two decades ago, where he proclaimed that all this object-oriented stuff would just